esomeprazole, amoxicillin and clarithromycin

 allopurinol or probenecid - medicines used to treat gout

-phenytoin, valproate or carbamazepine - medicines used to treat seizures
+phenytoin, sodium valproate or carbamazepine - medicines used to treat seizures

 atorvastatin or rosuvastatin - medicines used to treat high cholesterol